 - Where possible, it is beneficial for young people to maintain a regular and familiar routine.
 We would therefore recommend that each 'school day' maintains structured.
 At least 4 hours (3 hours for KS1) of study a day with regular breaks, focusing on English and Maths in the morning and topic based or physical learning in the afternoon.
-However, this is just a guide and should be adjusted to suit individual family needs. - If a class bubble is isolated, the children will be sent home with their home reading book in addition to their home learning book this is so that work that children complete at home can be kept safe, ideally in their exercise book, and can be brought back to school when safe to do so or scanned/photographed and uploaded to their class dojo portfolio.

-- Should anything be unclear in the work that is set, parents can communicate with class teachers via class dojo or by contacting the school office.
+However, this is just a guide and should be adjusted to suit individual family needs. - If a class bubble is isolated, the children will be sent home with their home reading book in addition to their home learning book this is so that work that children complete at home can be kept safe, ideally in their exercise book, and can be brought back to school when safe to do so or scanned/photographed and uploaded to their ClassDojo portfolio. - Should anything be unclear in the work that is set, parents can communicate with class teachers via ClassDojo or by contacting the school office.
 They should make clear which year group and subject the question relates to.
 Communications will only occur during normal school hours. - We would encourage parents to support their children's work, by viewing the work set together, and then making appropriate plans to complete the work.
-This can include finding an appropriate place to work and, to the best of their ability, supporting pupils with work and encouraging them to work with good levels of concentration. - Every effort will be made by staff to ensure that work is set promptly on appropriate platforms but school cannot guarantee that the chosen platforms will work on all devices.
+This can include finding an appropriate place to work and, to the best of their ability, supporting pupils with work and encouraging them to work with good levels of concentration. - Before participating in any online live calls, parents and children should have read the Livestreaming agreement for parents and the Pupil protocol for live sessions.
+After reading these they should complete the consent form via the Arbor app. - Pupils participating in online live calls are expected to behave in a manner in line with the school's Behaviour for Learning Policy. - Every effort will be made by staff to ensure that work is set promptly on appropriate platforms but school cannot guarantee that the chosen platforms will work on all devices.
 Should accessing work be an issue, parents should contact school promptly and alternative solutions will be made available (e.g. paper copies of work, loan of iPad).
-These will be discussed on case-to-case basis. - We would encourage families to participate in regular physical exercise as this aids fitness as well as mental health and wellbeing.
+These will be discussed on case-to-case basis.

+• We would encourage families to participate in regular physical exercise as this aids fitness as well as mental health and wellbeing.